jexnator/starter-academic/content/post/2024/5/index.md

 projects: []
 ---
 ## What are my actual goals?
 Refining my goals from last week is still a priority.
-My focus is on improving efficiency in structuring and completing technical tasks and my time management.
+My focus is on improving efficiency in structuring and completing technical tasks and on my time management.

 ## What did I do this week?
 I successfully patched the Bitnami LAMP stack on AWS Lightsail for the Amanox website and migrated WordPress.
-There was a setback when updating WordPress.
-Despite several approaches - updating via the GUI, manually updating via SFTP by swapping core folders, and attempting to update on the VM via the WP-CLI in a gradual version increment - the update failed.
-This experience was frustrating, and showed me that sometimes software can still be crap, despite being the market leader.
-Now I've agreed with our Creative Strategist Oliver Blaum that he will update Wordpress via a special staging plugin.
-My involvement in these tasks limited the time available to work on the internal module, which was both an unintended and tedious consequence of the WP Jazz.
+There was one setback when updating WordPress.
+Despite several approaches - updating via the GUI, manually updating via SFTP by swapping core folders and attempting to update on the VM via the WP-CLI in a gradual version jump - the update failed.
+This experience was frustrating and showed me that despite market leadership, software can sometimes be crap.
+Now I have agreed with our creative strategist Oliver Blaum that he will update Wordpress via a special staging plugin, where he has a license.
+My involvement in these tasks limited the time available to work on the internal module, which was an unintended and annoying consequence of the WP-Jazz.

 ## How did I improve this week?
-In a Teams call with Dino about a school project, I was able to convey to him about my progress and the challenges I was facing both internally and academically.
-This interaction was valuable for me.
+In a Teams call with Dino about a school project, I was able to share with him my progress and the challenges I was facing both internally and in school.
+This interaction was very valuable for me.

 ## What will I do different from now?
 Reflecting on the past week has shown me that I can improve my approach to tasks.
-I tend to spend an inordinate amount of time perfecting details, being stubborn or misjudging the prioritization of tasks.
-While this perfectionism is sometimes beneficial, it can also lead to inefficiency, as evidenced by the effort I put into the unsuccessful WordPress update.
-In future, I would like to improve my decision-making process with regard to prioritizing tasks and know when I need to delegate or get help.
+I sometimes tend to spend too much time on details and I lose power over prioritizing tasks because I care about completing tasks successfully.
+While this attention to detail is sometimes beneficial, it can also lead to inefficiency.
+In the future, I want to improve my decision-making process in terms of prioritizing tasks and knowing when to delegate, inform or get help.

 <br>
 <div style="padding: 18px; padding-top: 10px; color: #eee; background-color: #3c3c3c; border-radius: 10px; box-shadow: 0 4px 8px rgba(0,0,0,0.2);">